aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 $$

-The prime means that the sum includes all atoms in the whole system or the environment except $$i = j$$.
+The prime means that the sum includes all atoms in the whole system or in the environment except for $$i = j$$.
 In the second sum, we replaced the sum over all atoms in the system with a sum over an environment that is the union of the environments of all atoms in the cell over which index i runs.
 In the limit of infinite $$N$$ (the *thermodynamic limit*) this expression becomes exact, and we write the pairwise energy per cell as:

 $$
 \begin{equation}